crowdsecurity/packaging-debian/doc/progress.md

     + DEP: golang-github-go-playground-validator(-v10)
     + Review requested on the list: https://lists.debian.org/debian-go/2020/12/msg00059.html
- - NEW: golang-github-go-playground-assert(-v2)
+ - ACC: golang-github-go-playground-assert(-v2)
     + go.mod has: github.com/go-playground/assert/v2
- - NEW: golang-github-go-playground-locales
+ - ACC: golang-github-go-playground-locales
     + This one is unversioned.
  - NEW: golang-github-go-playground-universal-translator
     + This one is unversioned.
     + DEP: golang-github-go-playground-locales
- - NEW: golang-github-go-playground-validator(-v10)
+ - ACC: golang-github-go-playground-validator(-v10)
     + go.mod has: github.com/go-playground/validator/v10
     + golang-gopkg-go-playground-validator.v8-dev exists
        - Should be investigated: remove it, replace it, let it be?